 Meninges of the Brain and Spinal Cord

-The meninges (singular: meninx) is a Greek word for membrane.
-Meninges are connective tissue membranes that line the cranium and vertebral canal, and enclose the central nervous system (CNS-brain and spinal cord).
-It is made up of three layers, which from outwards to inwards or cranium/vertebrae to brain/spinal cord are:
+The term 'meninges' (singular: meninx) is derived from the Greek word for membrane.
+Meninges are connective tissue membranes that line the neurocranium and vertebral canal, and enclose the central nervous system (CNS-brain and spinal cord).
+It is made up of three layers, which from outwards to inwards (i.e. cranium/vertebrae to brain/spinal cord) are:

 - dura mater,

 Hence the pia mater is the closest to the CNS structures, while the arachnoid and dura mater are farthest from the CNS.

 The meningeal coverings provide protection to the brain and spinal cord, accompany blood vessels to and from the CNS tissues, and channel the cerebrospinal fluid (CSF) around the surfaces of the brain and spinal cord.

 The meninges also support these blood vessels and contains the CSF, within its subarachnoid space.
 These are the structures involved in meningitis – an inflammation of the meninges, which if severe, may become encephalitis – an inflammation of the brain.

 Additionally, the dura mater is a thick tough fibrous and dense inelastic membrane which is conventionally described as consisting of two layers.
 The dura mater is considered the “hard meninges or pachymeninx”.
 The arachnoid mater is connected to the pia mater by many fine filamentous processes or webs (hence its name - “arachnoid”, meaning spiderlike).